exercism/docs/building/tooling/test-generators.md

 Canonical data is defined in a JSON object.
 This object contains a `"cases"` field which contains the test cases.
-These test cases usually correspond one-to-one to tests in your track.
+These test cases (normally) correspond one-to-one to tests in your track.

-Each test case has a couple of properties, like a description, input value(s) and expected value.
+Each test case has a couple of properties, with the description, property, input value(s) and expected value being the most important ones.
 Here is a (partial) example of the [canonical-data.json file of the leap exercise](https://github.com/exercism/problem-specifications/blob/main/exercises/leap/canonical-data.json):

 ```json